ty-labs/randiverse.nvim/README.md

 ## The Basics

+The general access pattern for Randiverse functionality looks like the following:

+`:Randiverse <Randiverse Command> <Optional Randiverse Command Flags>`

-Generally, the plugin functionality is accessed via the registered editor command 'Randiverse'.
-The editor command 'Randiverse' also requires a command (int, float, name, etc.) with possible command flags which tell Randiverse what random text to generate.
-Note that both 'Randiverse' and its commands have auto-completion as demonstrated below.
-The Randiverse access pattern will look like the following:
+First, the plugin functionality is accessed through the over-arching editor command 'Randiverse'.
+Second, the editor command requires a 'Randiverse command': this command tells Randiverse which type of random text to generate and is how Randiverse functionality is logically separated (int, float, name, lorem, etc.).
+Lastly, optional Randiverse command flags are passed which customize the behavior of the random text generator.
+Command flags can either be short or long hand (`-d`/`--dummy-flag`) but flags that require a value must be inputted as `flag value` NOT `flag=value`.
+Flag details are listed under each command's help doc.
+Note that auto-completion for commands is available.

-`:Randiverse <command> <optional command flags>`
+Each Randiverse command also comes with a default registered keymap that is prefixed by `<leader>r...` and executes the default random text generator.
+Ex: `:Randiverse int` —> `<leader>ri`.
+These keymaps and their execution values can be configured + disabled.

 **Insert Demo Video (opening and auto-completion features...)**

-Command flags can either be short or long hand but are inputted as `flag value` NOT `flag=value` or simply boolean flag.
-Each Randiverse command also comes with a default keymap that is prefixed by `<leader>r...` and maps to the default random text generation for the command.

 ## int